The Colonial Cocker Spaniel was created by crossing two separate but similar Spaniel breeds.

-Choose foods that have a short ingredient lists containing ingredients you recognize, not long lists of preservatives and food coloring.
+Choose foods that have a short ingredient list containing ingredients you recognize, not long lists of preservatives and food coloring.

-The raw diet, although somewhat controversial, have been adopted by some veterinarians and dog rescue agencies.
+The raw diet, although somewhat controversial, has been adopted by some veterinarians and dog rescue agencies.

 The diet consists primarily of raw, meaty bones and muscle meat, such as ground beef.